CodeVA-Curriculum/twine-trail-guide/src/routes/locations/adding-images/+page.md

 ---
-title: Adding Images
+title: Adding Images to Passages
-# TODO: incorporate author into location cards
 author: Jon Stapleton
 short: Learn how to add images to your Twine passages.
 description: Images are a great way of adding new interest to your Twine passages.
 They can convey a mood, provide additional information for the reader, or even create something for the reader to investigate as they make choices to move the story forward.
 This tutorial demonstrates how to add images from the web to a Twine passage.